wwcodemanila/WWCodeManila-JavaScript/contents/data_types_operators.md

 ![](../_media/variable.png "Variable Declaration")

-Notice as well that there's a semicolon at the end of our variable declaration.
+> Notice that there's a semicolon at the end of our variable declaration.
 We usually place semicolons (;) at the end of every line in JavaScript (except for code blocks).
+Although this isn't required and some developers choose to omit it from their code since JavaScript "assumes" where to place it if it's missing, we'll be consistently using semicolons for our examples.

 ### Variable Names